kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-23-before-you-over-deliver.md

 ---
 title: "Before You Over Deliver"
-path: "/2018/03/23/before-you-over-deliver"
+slug: "before-you-over-deliver"
 date: "2018-03-23T21:50:00.000Z"
 tags: ["$100 Startup","Marketing","Books","Startups"]
+draft: false
+template: "post"
-excerpt: "> "The easiest and most critical way to reinforce their decision is by giving them quick access to what they paid for.
+description: "> "The easiest and most critical way to reinforce their decision is by giving them quick access to what they paid for.
 But to go further, you'll want to *overdeliver*: give them more than what they..."
 ---

 > "The easiest and most critical way to reinforce their decision is by giving them quick access to what they paid for.
 But to go further, you'll want to *overdeliver*: give them more than what they expected."
 (105)